kwahid/2min_6min_synthetic_MRI/README.md

 Rpy2 version 3.5.0. <br>
 Scipy version 1.7.1. <br>

-### Note: The Jupyter Notebook is quite large, which may present difficulties when trying to view it through the online Github browser preview.
-To successfully view it in the online Github browser you may need to download the notebook and then navigate back to the corresponding page.
+### Note: The Jupyter Notebooks are quite large, which may present difficulties when trying to view them through the online Github browser preview.
+To successfully view it them in the online Github browser you may need to download the notebook (top right button) and then navigate back to the corresponding page.

 ### For more information on the Fuller lab and associated projects please visit: https://www.mdanderson.org/research/departments-labs-institutes/labs/fuller-laboratory.html.